-Just keep in mind that taking more isn’t necessarily better when it comes to zinc supplements.
+Just keep in mind that taking more isn’t necessarily better when it comes to zinc.

-So, check zinc supplements to see what percent of the Daily Value they provide per dose.
+So, check the zinc to see what percent of the Daily Value they provide per dose.
 And remember that zinc from food is contributing to your daily quota.

-Lastly, it’s generally best to take zinc supplements on an empty stomach, if you tolerate that.
+Lastly, it’s generally best to take zinc support on an empty stomach, if you tolerate that.
 This will help avoid interference from phytates and other compounds that reduce zinc absorption.
 (67)